Basic Wills and Testamentary Trust Wills

 What is a Testamentary Trust Will?

 It is a special kind of Will that sets up a trust, similar to a “family” or discretionary trust, which is called a testamentary trust.
-A trust is an arrangement where property is placed in the hand of one person (the trustee) to manage for the benefit of one or more other persons (the beneficiaries).
+The trust is activated when the Willmaker dies.

-This type of Will is like two documents rolled into one: a Will and a trust deed.
-They tend to be much larger than Basic Wills, for example 20 pages versus 3 to 5 pages for a Basic Will.
+This type of Will is like two documents rolled into one, a Will and a trust deed.

-In the right situations, creating a testamentary trust can have a number of significant benefits for the Will-maker and his or her beneficiaries.
-Here are some of those reasons.
+In the right situation, creating a testamentary trust can have valuable benefits for the Willmaker and his or her beneficiaries.